 Adventure travelers may want to consider more unique lodging: a tiny house on water.
 The Otter House is a tiny floating houseboat parked at the dock by Dockside Restaurant and Tiki Bar at Colonial Beach Yacht Center on the Monroe Bay.

 Anyone who knows Colonial Beach resident Robin Mae Schick is not at all surprised to hear she built a tiny houseboat.

 Robin is an active environmentalist.
 She studied architecture in college, lived on a houseboat while in school, and designs houses for living.
-She grew up in Colonial Beach, where her family owns a marina and Robin is now Vice Mayor and a member of Town Council.
+She grew up in Colonial Beach, where her family owns a marina and Robin is now Mayor.

 Schick’s initial plan was to build a tiny house in the small river and bay town of Colonial Beach, located midway between Washington, DC, and Richmond, Virginia.
 She wanted to add a new vacation experience to the community of beach cottage vacation rentals, bed and breakfasts and inns.
 All the building materials were ready to go when she ran into difficulty with the land.

 The idea for the tiny houseboat came to life when Ms. Schick’s father found a pontoon boat for sale.

 â€œIt was kind of a wreck,â€ recalls Schick. â€œIt didn’t run, the seats were eaten up.
 There were clam shells strewn about and otters had made it their home.â€ Hence, the name The Otter House.

 Using refurbished boat materials, reclaimed building materials and supplies which she had already acquired for the tiny house, Robin stripped down the pontoon boat and rebuilt it.